top of page

 My Story

-In Qi Gong, I have received two degrees in Restorative and foundational Qi Gong and am a 500hr Certified Medical Qi Gong Instructor.
-I have dedicated myself to the path of becoming a Master.
+In Qi Gong, I have received two degrees in Restorative and foundational Qi Gong and am a 500hr Certified Medical Qi Gong Instructor through the Zen Wellness Program, recognized by NCCAOM and United Martial Arts.
 My Qi Gong training is ongoing and includes the following forms;

 Golden Qi Ball